 - VR training cuts costs: A 2015 USMC study found that virtual simulation resulted in net cost avoidance almost 3 times greater than the cost to implement the virtual simulation system

-- VR is more fun and immersive than normal video: Participants who watched a 360° video of a motorcycle ride could remember the video better than those who watched a standard video of the same ride
+- VR training is more fun and immersive than normal video: Participants who watched a 360° video of a motorcycle ride could remember the video better than those who watched a video of the same ride

 Savings on physical training equipment and printed materials are just the beginning of the cost reduction potential of VR training.
 Because VR increases engagement and information retention, training can also be done faster, resulting in the 33% cost reduction mentioned above.